-- Proposal Due Monday, January 22, at start of lecture.
-Keep a copy for yourself as we will keep the proposal to start a file for your project. - Project Feedback If there are significant issues with the project, we will provide feedback by the lab on Wednesday January 31 so that adjustments can be made. - Weekly Milestones Each week you will negotiate milestones for the next week.
+Formal Proposal Due Wednesday, January 30 in lab.
+This is the formal proposal as outlined below.
+Keep a copy for yourself as we will keep the proposal to start a file for your project.

+Weekly Milestones Each week you will negotiate milestones for the next week.
 Each member will be responsible for at least some aspect of a milestone and you will be evaluated on your actual progress the following week.

-Demonstration March 28 lab.
+Demonstration March 26 lab.